semuconsulting/PyGPSClient/README.md

 1. Version panel shows current device hardware/firmware versions (*via MON-VER and MON-HW polls*).
 1. Protocol Configuration panel (CFG-PRT) sets baud rate and inbound/outbound protocols across all available ports.
 1. Solution Rate panel (CFG-RATE) sets navigation solution interval in ms (e.g. 1000 = 1/second) and measurement ratio (ratio between the number of measurements and the number of navigation solutions, e.g. 5 = five measurements per navigation solution).
-1. For each of the panels above, clicking anywhere in the widget background will refresh the displayed information with the current configuration.
+1. For each of the panels above, clicking anywhere in the panel background will refresh the displayed information with the current configuration.
 1. Message Rate panel (CFG-MSG) sets message rates per port for UBX and NMEA messages.
 Message rate is relative to navigation solution frequency e.g. a message rate of '4' means 'every 4th navigation solution'.
 1. Other configuration panel (CFG-*) providing structured updates for a range of legacy CFG- configuration commands for pre-Generation 9+ devices.
 Note: 'X' (byte) type attributes can be entered as integers or hexadecimal strings e.g. 522125312 or 0x1f1f0000.
 1. Configuration Interface widget (CFG-VALSET, CFG-VALDEL and CFG-VALGET) queries and sets configuration for [Generation 9+ devices](https://github.com/semuconsulting/pyubx2#configinterface) e.g. NEO-M9, ZED-F9P, etc.